The mumblings of a Christian autistic husband, dad, IT guy and amateur radio operator - Will Brokenbourgh / AF7EC

 Find a church or group where you feel at peace.
 If the Spirit in you is warning you about a church's leaders or members going against what is in God's Word (the Bible), then either approach them with your concerns and point out any scriptures that support your concerns, or find somewhere else to worship.
 However, if you feel uncomfortable because other church members or leaders are encouraging you to change something about your sinful nature, don't get angry or upset like you might have in the past, instead take what you've been told and ask God about it in prayer.

 Don't compare your walk with God with others.
-This is a tricky one, but let me explain.
+This is a tricky but important one, so let me explain.
 Always look to more mature and strong Christians as examples of how to live in Jesus, but don't compare your life with theirs.
 Just as every person has a different face, different taste in food or different shade of skin, every Christian has a different walk with God than other Christians.
 Everyone has their own weaknesses, own character flaws and own buttons that Satan tries to push, so don't get discouraged or disheartened if you aren't in the same place as that other brother or sister in Christ at your church.

 Some Christians have a lot of money, some do not.
 Don't assume God is against you because you don't have as much money, don't have nice things or don't have as great a job as some other Christian.
 We're all different.
 If you were not wealthy when you became a Christian, don't get mad at God if you don't suddenly get rich.
 Remember, the rewards that really matter are not here on earth, but stored up in Heaven.